imgeorgiev/imgeorgiev.github.io/_posts/2025-01-31-why-bc-not-rl.md

   </video>
 </div>

 Darker colors indicate high value (low loss) and light colors indicate low value (high loss).
 The cross is the action taken in the dataset.
 Pause and replay the video.
-Observe the times at which the agent has to break contact and go away from the object.
-These actions form local minima from which RL struggles to escape.
-Here I want to highlight that this isn't an issue with TD-MPC2.
+Observe the times at which the agent has to **break contact** and go away from the object. **These actions form local minima from which RL struggles to escape!** Here I want to highlight that this isn't an issue with TD-MPC2.
 Matter of fact, the best RL algrotihms, PPO, DreamerV3 and TD-MPC2 all can't solve this seemingly simple task [3].
 I think it is a mismatch between the RL problem formulation and the task at hand.

 This isn't actually the full story, in the optimization landscape above, I was using a fixed critic which means that my actor had a fixed objective.
 In practice, most algorithms like TD-MPC2 have an actor-critic architecture where the both are updated one after the other. **This means that our actor has a moving target!** From an optimization point of view, that is a disaster.
 Here is the disaster visualized: